 GMOs have a large hoof-print in the world of animal-derived products.
 Keeping them out of the food supply and out of your grocery cart is no small task.
-As National Dairy Month comes to a close, we tip our hats to all the brands that have committed to non-GMO, bringing you an overview of where GMOs show up in the dairy aisle.
+During National Dairy Month, we tip our hats to all the brands that have committed to non-GMO by bringing you an overview of where GMOs show up in the dairy aisle.

 You are what your dairy cow eats.

 The most common way for GMOs to enter the dairy supply is through animal feed.
 High-risk GMO crops, including corn, soy, cottonseed, and alfalfa, are prevalent in animal feed.
 These four crops cover more than half of U.S. cropland.
 Of that acreage, 92% of the corn grown is GMO, and 94% of the soy.
 That adds up to hundreds of millions of acres of GMO crops destined for the feed trough.

 When products made from animal sources undergo verification, the livestock feed faces extra scrutiny and testing to ensure it meets the Non-GMO Project Standard.
 Because of the massive scale of GMO commodity crop acreage, increasing the demand for non-GMO feed is the strongest leverage point to move the needle on conventionally grown crops.

 New techniques, same GMOs

 We also see a push to change the composition of milk by genetically modifying cows and goats.
 Cows have even been engineered to produce human breast milk.
 Or, skipping the cow altogether, synthetic breast milk has been created entirely in the lab.
-Breast milk is a weighty topic, given its unique role in the bond between a new mother and her baby.
-While every mother wants what’s best for her child, some women encounter obstacles to breastfeeding, facing heartache and difficult decisions.
-Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer parents a better choice?
+Breast milk is a weighty topic, given its unique role in the bond between a new parent and baby.
+While every parent wants what’s best for their child, some encounter obstacles to breastfeeding, facing heartache and difficult decisions.
+Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer a better choice?

 #BeTheButterfly in the dairy aisle